gtpimp/imptime/docker/README.md

 * coordinate container startup
 * lockdown all dependencies (npm, django)
 * use read-only containers
+* NB be sure to stop npm being copies to /tmp
+* start-django doesn't use port from settings
 ** log externally
-NB be sure to stop npm being copies to /tmp

 ## Running